mattriley/agile-avatars/README.md

 - components core diagnostics elements services startup stores styles subscriptions ui vendorComponents
 ```

 Provides vendor (third party) services including gtag and sentry.
-These are separated from the services module because they have different dependencies.
-The services module avoids a direct dependency on window by design but some vendor services may require direct access to window which cannot be avoided.
+These are separated from the services module because they have different collaborators.
+The services module avoids a direct dependency on window but some vendor services may require direct access to window which cannot be avoided.

 __Example: gtag function__